DataDog/documentation/content/en/tracing/profiler/_index.md

 ### Find changes in performance by comparing profiles

 Comparing similar profiles from different times, environments, or deployments can help you understand the possible causes of and solutions to performance problems.
-Profiler offers [comparison visualizations][6] to make sense of why profiles are different based on time frames or tags that you scope by.
+The Datadog profiler offers [comparison visualizations][6] to make sense of why profiles are different based on time frames or tags that you scope by.

 ## Further Reading